rwynn/monstache-site/src/advanced.md

 ```

-See the docs for [aws-connect](../config/#aws-connect) for the different stategies available for configuring a credential
+See the docs for [aws-connect](../config/#aws-connect) for the different strategies available for configuring a credential
 provider.

 Notice how the `elasticsearch-url` references the port number `443` in the connection string.
 This is because AWS makes